-Sport & Human Performance: Demonstrate an ability to conduct evidencebased and ethical practice with (a) the knowledge of the psychological constructs, theories, and related assessments of human performance; and (b) the ability to implement performance enhancement strategies and techniques.
+Sport & Human Performance: Demonstrate a capability to conduct evidence-based and ethical practice with: (a) the knowledge of the psychological constructs, theories, and related assessments of human performance; and (b) the capability to implement performance enhancement strategies and techniques.

-Sport Science & Psychological Foundations: Demonstrate an ability to connect the symbiotic relationship between the physiological and psychological aspects of sport and human performance in order to develop a multidisciplinary approach to case conceptualization and intervention strategies for collaboration and/or consultation.
+Sport Science & Psychological Foundations: Demonstrate a capability to connect the symbiotic relationship between the physiological and psychological aspects of sport and human performance in order to develop a multidisciplinary approach to case conceptualization and intervention strategies for collaboration and/or consultation.

-Helping Skills: Apply theories and skills to counsel diverse client populations and be familiar with clinical issues and diagnoses with ethical and multicultural considerations.
+Helping Skills: Apply theories and skills to work with diverse client populations and befamiliar with clinical issues and diagnoses with ethical and multicultural considerations, in order to determine when to refer.

-Research and Evidence-based Practice: Develop a proficiency in evaluating literature, research methods, and interpretation of research results and apply evidence-based practice in sport and human performance consultation.
+Research and Evidence-Based Practice: Develop a proficiency in evaluating literature, research methods, and interpretation of research results and utilize evidence-based practice in sport and human performance consultation.

-Sport Consultation: Demonstrate the ability to conduct sport and human performance consultation, and accurately evaluate delivery methods and the effectiveness of psychological skills programming (i.e., case conceptualization, assessment, treatment planning and implementation) for individual, team/group, leaders, and/or organizations.
+Mental Performance Consultation: Demonstrate the capability to conduct mental performance consultation, and accurately evaluate delivery methods and the effectiveness of psychological skills programming (e.g., conceptualization, assessment, planning, implementation) for individuals, teams, groups, leaders, and/or organizations.

-Adlerian Foundations and Principles: Apply principles of Adlerian theory such as purposiveness of behavior, the indivisible self, goal-directed behavior, and the role of social interest in counseling and treatment planning with the goals to improve well-being of individuals, couples, groups, families, and a diverse society.
+Adlerian Foundations and Principles: Apply principles of Adlerian theory such as purposiveness of behavior, the indivisible self, goal-directed behavior, and the role of social interest in mental performance consulting with the goals to improve well-being of individuals, couples, groups, families, and a diverse society.

-Social Justice/Social Responsibility: Reflect on personal values and assumptions (privileges, disadvantages, etc.) about the nature and causes of social problems (as poverty, racism, abuse) and gain experience and skills to advocate for systemic change through engagement and leadership in multidisciplinary, diverse community- based organizations.
+Social Justice/Social Responsibility: Reflect on personal values and assumptions (e.g., biases, privileges about the nature and causes of social problems (e.g., poverty, racism, abuse) and gain experience and skills to advocate for systemic change through engagement and leadership in multidisciplinary, diverse, community-based organizations.

-This program is designed to be flexible and completed in as little as two years with exceptions for students with extenuating circumstances.
+This program is designed to be flexible and completed in two years with exceptions for students with extenuating circumstances.
 Students seeking a part-time or expedited schedule must consult with the Program Director.
-Courses are offered in a variety of formats: weekday and evening on campus, or a blended online format that includes two weekends of on-campus class meetings.
+MSI-Pcourses are offered on campus, primarily during the weekdays and evenings.